Traffic Accident Statistics for Thailand

 For this review we will give you the most recent data as offered by the WHO (World Health Organization).
 Thereafter a more reliable presentation of deaths on the road as occurring during the 7-day New Year period.
 This period of time (as is the period around the Songkran festival) is very actively monitored each year by the Thai media.
 Also a dedicated organization provides statistics for this period and the Songkran period : the Road Safety Directing Centre (website given below).

 Below are date of road fatalities categorized by road user category.
 The data are provided by Thai government (see reference below graphic).
 Passenger cars comprise only 12 % of road fatalities, evenly divided as 6% car drivers, and 6 % car passengers.
 As mentioned data are from 2016, but the proportions have not really changed since.

 Using its own methods (called "Projected death registration data"), the WHO estimates the number of road traffic deaths in 2013 at 24,237 persons, or a Rate per 100,000 population fo 36.2

 According to this estimate, Thailand in 2013 ranks SECOND in the WORLD, after Libya, which then was in the midst of what can be at least called 'civil unrest'.
-Though based on data from 3 years ago, this statistic is now invariably mentioned in any article in local newspapers, related to the traffic deaths issue.
+Though based on data from 8 years ago, this statistic is now invariably mentioned in any article in local newspapers, related to the traffic deaths issue.
 The number of deaths may be an estamation, but we never noticed it challenged by Thai authorities.

 To be fair, Thailand made it just to second place.
 Quite a number of countries reached more than 30 deaths per 100,000 population.
 They include : Burkina Fasso, Central African Republic, Congo, Iran, Liberia, Malawi, Mozambique, Rwanda, Togo, Tanzania.
 Then again, Thailand has reached a higher level of development (as by GDP) than all of these countries, and should do better than this.